Idaho man's parody of Beyoncé pregnancy announcement is everything

 MOSCOW, Idaho --- A man in Moscow is enjoying his 15 minutes of fame after a hilarious photo of him recreating Beyoncé’s epic pregnancy announcement went viral online.

-Christian O’Bryan, 25, said when news of the superstar’s pregnancy broke, his wife sister texted them about it and they – like many of us – immediately went through her pregnancy photos.
+Christian O’Bryan, 25, said when news of the superstar’s pregnancy broke, his wife's sister texted them about it and they – like many of us – immediately went through her pregnancy photos.

 “When we got to the picture of her on top of the red Porsche, we were like, ‘Oh my God, we have to do this,’” said O’Bryan.